torognes/swarm/README.md

 swarm 2.0 introduced several novelties and improvements over swarm 1.0:
 * built-in breaking phase now performed automatically,
-* possibility to output OTU representatives in fasta format (option `-w`),
+* possibility to output cluster representatives in fasta format (option `-w`),
 * fast algorithm now used by default for *d* = 1 (linear time complexity),
-* a new option called *fastidious* that refines *d* = 1 results and reduces the number of small OTUs.
+* a new option called *fastidious* that refines *d* = 1 results and reduces the number of small clusters.

 ## Common misconceptions